canonical/kafka-k8s-operator/docs/how-to/deploy/deploy-anywhere.md

 Charmed Apache Kafka K8s aims to follow the _secure by default_ paradigm.
 As a consequence, after being deployed the Apache Kafka cluster won't expose any external listener.
-In fact, ports are only opened when client applications are related, also depending on the protocols to be used.
+In fact, ports are only opened when client applications are integrated, also depending on the protocols to be used.

 ```{note}